Ecuador • UNESCO World Heritage Site

 Charles Darwin Research Station

-Located on Santa Cruz Island, this world-renowned research facility has been at the forefront of Galápagos conservation since 1959.
-The station houses the Galápagos National Park Headquarters and operates successful breeding programmes for giant tortoises, where visitors can observe these magnificent creatures up close and learn about recovery efforts.
-The facility serves as a vital research hub for studying the islands' unique ecosystems, developing conservation strategies to protect endemic species, and advancing our understanding of evolution and conservation biology through ongoing scientific research that continues Darwin's groundbreaking legacy of discovery.
+This world-renowned research facility on Santa Cruz Island has led Galápagos conservation efforts since 1959, housing the Galápagos National Park Headquarters and operating breeding programs that have successfully recovered endangered tortoise populations from near-extinction.
+Visitors can observe these magnificent creatures up close while learning about ongoing recovery efforts that continue today.
+The facility serves as the vital research hub for studying the islands' unique ecosystems, developing conservation strategies to protect endemic species, and advancing our understanding of evolution and conservation biology through ongoing scientific research that continues Darwin's groundbreaking legacy of discovery.

 Must-See